 SMART on FHIR

-The Veradigm and Altera FHIR API supports SMART on FHIR application development.
+The Veradigm FHIR API supports SMART on FHIR application development.
 For more information on SMART application development, go to HL7’s SMART App Launch page.

 Authentication